Blót: Role of blood and stallar

 While Klaus Düwel has taken this argument further, arguing that the sprinkling of sacrificial blood had no influence from heathen Germanic culture and was derived wholly from other sources such as the Old Testament, this has been challenged.
 The word stallar (corresponding to one of the places sprinkled with blood in Snorri's account), likely did have a meaning related to sacrifice in pre-Christian Scandinavian contexts.
 The phrase véstallr ("sacred stand") is found in Skaldic poetry and there are attestations of blood being smeared on holy objects elsewhere in Western Scandinavia.
 In Hyndluljóð, Freyja says about how one of her worshippers has made a hǫrgr ("altar") for her, faced with stone that was turned to glass and reddened with ox blood.
 Similarly, the U-version of Hervarar saga tells how a holy tree, referred to as a blóttre, is reddened with blood from a sacrificial horse.
 It is unclear if this is meant to be interpreted as a literal tree or as a platform or altar (véstallr, stallr or véstalli).
-In Ynglinga saga, the king Dómaldi is sacrificed in order to make their crops grow and they redden the stallar with his blood; Ynglingatal, the poem upon which this narrative is built, does not reference stallar but it does emphasise that the ground was reddened with blood.
+In Ynglinga saga, the king Dómaldi is sacrificed to make their crops grow and they redden the stallar with his blood; Ynglingatal, the poem upon which this narrative is built, does not reference stallar but it does emphasise that the ground was reddened with blood.
 It has been suggested that the pouring of blood on the ground below stallar may be related to the taking of soil from below the stallr by Þórólfr from Norway to Iceland during the settlement of the island, as described in Eyrbyggja saga.
 Religious objects are recorded as being reddened with blood during blót, like oath-rings according to the Hauksbók version of Landnámabók.
-The practice of collecting sacrificial blood and pouring it on altars is well attested in other cultures such as in Ancient Greek and religion and in Jewish burnt offerings.
+The practice of collecting sacrificial blood and pouring it on altars is well attested in other cultures such as in Ancient Greek and Roman religion and in Jewish burnt offerings.